 There was no better illustration of trying to define the genre than at the AMA’s 23rd Awards – it took them a couple of years to establish an annual show-biz event – which was held at the Ryman Auditorium in Nashville on September 18.
 As in previous years, the AMA anointed established stars in the genre with a Lifetime Achievement Award and a profile of these artists only serves to illustrate the issue of music identity.

 At one extreme was a gospel ensemble, the acclaimed Blind Boys of Alabama, first formed 85 years ago at an Alabama home for the blind and infirm.
 And, as the group roster evolved through the years, most of its members are or were either blind or vision impaired.
-While they stuck to their gospel roots over the years, the Blind Boys would find mainstream success recording and performing with such artist as Prince, Bonnie Raitt and Peter Gabriel.
+While they stuck to their gospel roots over the years, the Blind Boys would find mainstream success recording and performing with such acts as Prince, Bonnie Raitt and Peter Gabriel.

 And another blind gospel/blues artist, the Reverend Gary Davis, was honoured with a posthumous award.